pirosgyb2/master-thesis/README.md

 * **Charts**

-The charts are very useful, they show a lot of information.
-The first widget contains details about the
+The charts are very useful.
+I show a lot of information on that page.
+The first widget is a short summary about total money, goal status and the actual month and week data.

+The next widget is about expense and income.
+The interval is selectable it can be a year, a month or a week.
+The user can change these intervals fastly by clicking the arrows or choose it with the date interval selector page.
+The x axis shows the days the y axis shows the money amount.
+With the button in the bottom right corner the lines in the chart can be turned off one by one.
+Also the chart is zoomable in both direction.

+The last widget shows information about the categories.

 * **Revoult like date interval selector**